galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/preamble.md

 {: .hands_on}

 # Open RStudio in Galaxy
-You should now see a matrix.mtx, genes.tsv, barcodes.tsv, and exp_design.tsv files in your Galaxy history.
+You now should have imported the matrix.mtx, genes.tsv, barcodes.tsv, and exp_design.tsv files into your Galaxy history.
 For the rest of the workflow, let's move onto RStudio and get coding!
 > <hands-on-title>Open RStudio in Galaxy</hands-on-title>
 > Run {% tool [RStudio](interactive_tool_rstudio)%}
 {: .hands_on}

+><comment-title>Next Step</comment-title>
-The interactive RStudio tool should begin to load now.
+> The interactive RStudio tool should begin to load now.
 Make your way over to your Active Interactive Tools page (User (in the top bar)> Active Interactive Tools > RStudio)
+>
+>Alternatively, you may use the view (eye) button in your Galaxy History to open the interactive RStudio environment {: .comment}